Geffreyvanderbos/geffre/src/note/things-overview-obsidian.md

 I didn't like how it was styled as much.
 Below the CSS rewrites that I came up with.
 Let me know if your specific situation breaks stuff.

-[Click here](https://help.obsidian.md/Extending+Obsidian/CSS+snippets)to read how to add CSS snippets to your Obsidian.
+[Click here](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) to read about how to add CSS snippets to your Obsidian.

 ![Before and After of the CSS modifications to the plugin](/note/images/redesign-today-panel.png)